 Udana Mudra | Upward Moving Air Gesture

 To practice Udana Mudra, bring the tips of your ring, middle, and index fingers to meet the tip of your thumb.
 Extend your little finger long.
+Ultimately, you can practice this mudra to manifest joy and optimism, improve your sense of self-worth, and increase your creative self-expression.

 Shunya Mudra | Gesture of the Void